 Via twitter on Thursday, President Trump affirmed his disapproval of the incoming migrants from El Salvador, Honduras and Guatemala.
 Nearly 3,000 migrants are in route North to the border but they may be met with extreme resistance.

 The group, who are fleeing violence and poverty, are blissfully unaware of Trump’s threats and what could be in store for them.

 In addition to Trump’s threat about cutting all aid payments for the countries, he now threatens to meet these migrants with military force.

 This wouldn’t be the first time Trump has suggested sending troops to the border, nor will it be his last.
-Having made it apparent to crack down on border security, Trump wrote “In addition to stopping all payments to these countries, which seem to have almost no control over their population, I must, in the strongest of terms, ask Mexico to stop this onslaught – and if unable to do so I will call up the U.S. Military and can you buy accutane over the counter in canada CLOSE OUR SOUTHERN BORDER!”
+Having made it apparent to crack down on border security, Trump wrote “In addition to stopping all payments to these countries, which seem to have almost no control over their population, I must, in the strongest of terms, ask Mexico to stop this onslaught – and if unable to do so I will call up the U.S. Military and CLOSE OUR SOUTHERN BORDER!”